 Mobilise your customer support

 If your website breaks or you get inundated with customer phone calls, what’s your backup plan?
-As well as considering extra support staff, you might invest in an online chat system like Intercom or invite customers to send their questions via social media.
+As well as considering extra support staff, you might invest in an online chat system or invite customers to send their questions via social media.
 The quicker you can respond to people’s queries, the less likely they are to close the tab you’re in and move on to someone else.